-The Solent Sailing Weekend Course is new for 2020.
+The Solent Sailing Weekend Course was new for 2020.
 The idea of the weekend is to practise old skills and learn new ones in the sheltered waters of the Solent with a fully qualified RYA instructor.

 This is a course for those working towards becoming an established skipper or for those who have not sailed in a while and are looking to brush off the old cobwebs.
 The weekend will be a superb opportunity to get back out on the water without the pressure of trying to achieve a qualification, with plenty of opportunity to practise various skippering skills.

-The course will be tailor made to include any of the following skills you would like to work on: passage planning, navigation, chartwork, points of sail practice, manoeuvres, birthing, MOB practice and mooring pickups.
+The course will be tailor made to include any of the following skills you would like to work on: passage planning, navigation, chartwork, points of sail practice, manoeuvres, berthing, MOB practice and mooring pickups.
 This is an ideal weekend to gain confidence before the next course, charter or holiday and the extra time on the water could make all the difference.

 We also welcome novice sailors that would like some crewing experience and time on the water.